 Gmail is great, it’s arguably the most feature-packed email provider on the market.
 But like most email solutions, it lacks advanced automation features such as email templates and sequences.

 In order to automate your outreach, you can use Gmelius.
-We are a collaboration platform that seamlessly integrates inside Gmail.
-Gmelius allows you to create, share, and send personalized email templates and automated follow-up sequences based on your recipients' interactions.
+We allow you to create, share, and send personalized email templates and automated follow-up sequences based on your recipients' interactions.

 Create email Templates with label automation

-To do so, first, install Gmelius and create an email template (read the full guide on creating and sharing email templates), using the "Label As" function.
+To do so, first, install Gmelius and create an email template using the "Label As" function.
 Now, whenever you select that template in your Compose window, the label will be applied automatically.

 Create email Sequences with automated label categorization